 This post may include affiliate links.
 Please read my disclosure policy.

-📖Why This Recipe Works
+📖Why My Recipe Works

-Our molasses baked bean recipe is the perfect balance of low maintenance and robust flavors.
+My molasses baked bean recipe is the perfect balance of low maintenance and robust flavors.
 Using cooked canned beans speeds up the process and is significantly quicker than making baked beans from scratch using dried beans.

-And by using unflavored pinto and navy beans we can control the level of sweetness and add our own seasonings for the perfect flavor.
+And by using unflavored pinto and navy beans, we can control the level of sweetness and add our own seasonings for the perfect flavor.
 Molasses adds both sweetness and complexity.

 But with just a dash of brown sugar these beans are not overly sweet, which is the problem with many canned baked bean recipes.